He was aware that he was still a child: Cultural references

 In the scene in which Naoko and Gendo introduce the Evangelions to Fuyutsuki, they describe Evangelion units as beings from the first Angel, Adam.
 The line is a reference to the Old Testament's Book of Genesis, according to which Eve was created by Adam.
 Adam is depicted as a giant equipped with wings of light.
 The writers and academics Víctor Sellés de Lucas and Manuel Hernández-Pérez have linked Adam's luminescent wings to the Christian iconography of angels.
 Mariana Ortega of Mechademia described the show's Adam as a "Gnostic-inspired giant of light".
 The writer Virginie Nebbia linked Adam's appearance to that of a giant of light that appears in the Ultraman 80 tokusatsu series, while the academic Marc MacWilliams said Evangelions Adam is represented like "in Kabbalistic texts before his Fall".
+Scholar Gavin McDowell similarly noted that biblical Adam is said to have first existed in "a gigantic, luminous, quasi-divine state", which he loses at the moment of his sin.
+The Magi supercomputer is also mentioned.
+The names of the three Magi constitute a reference to the three wise men from the East mentioned in Matthew's Gospel, whom tradition indicates as Balthasar, Gaspar, and Melchior.
+Their names first appeared in an eighth-century religious chronicle named Excerpta Latina Barbari.

 In the episode, Fuyutsuki describes 2001, the year following Second Impact, as a "hell".
 The writer Fabio Bartoli has linked Adam's re-enactment to the biblical Fall of man and Flood stories, and ideas about extra-terrestrial contact with pre-historic human cultures, according to which human evolution can be traced to the intervention of alien life forms.
 According to Bartoli, the Second Impact would have occurred as a result of an attempt by scientists to unite the biblical fruit of life with the fruit of knowledge by implanting Misato's human genes into Adam, a further reference to the Book of Genesis.
 As a result of the catastrophe, the waters of the South Pole turn red and are covered with columns of salt.
 Comic Book Resources' Theo Kogod compared the melted sea of Antarctica to the Book of Revelation, in which the sea is turned red as blood.
 The pillars of salt are a reference to the Bible's Sodom and Gomorrah, and the transformation of Lot's wife into a statue of salt.
 In the real world, it is believed Sodom and Gomorrah were located near the southern end of the Dead Sea, which is prohibitive for aquatic life due to its extremely high salinity.